 3. All in!
 Traditional gambling companies want a piece of the pie

 Among the main stakeholders in the social gambling industry, Morgan Stanley identifies Zynga, which has a 45% share of all social gambling players; slot machine manufacturer IGT, which has a very successful social gambling division; Double Down Interactive, and Caesars, which acquired Playtika, creator of the popular Slotomania.
-This consolidation has involved other key players in the gambling industry, such as WMS, which launched Lucky Cruise Social Casino, a social casino that operates on Facebook; and slot machine giant Aristocrat, which acquired Product Madness, a top five operator of slot games on Facebook, with more than 500,000 daily active users.
+This consolidation has involved other key players in the gambling industry.
+Companies such as WMS, which launched Lucky Cruise Social Casino, a social casino that operates on Facebook.
+As well as slot machine giant Aristocrat.
+This company acquired Product Madness.
+A top-five operator of slot games on Facebook, with more than 500,000 daily active users.

-In 2013, the top social gaming companies founded the International Social Games Association, which acts “as a unified and consistent voice to represent the legal, regulatory and commercial interests of social games companies world wide, from established global operators to up-and-coming start ups, at a time when many changes in the way millions of people access, play and pay for games are taking place.”
-Members include companies from both the traditional gambling industry and the social casino industry including Zynga, Slingo, Playtika, PlayStudios, MGM, High 5 Games, Gamesys, Big Fish Games, Aristocrat and AbZorba Games among many others.
+In 2013, the top social gaming companies founded the International Social Games Association ( http://www.i-sga.org/ ), which acts “as a unified and consistent voice to represent the legal, regulatory and commercial interests of social games companies worldwide.
+From established global operators to up-and-coming startups, at a time when many changes in the way millions of people access, play and pay for games are taking place.”
+Members include companies from both the traditional gambling industry and the social casino industry.
+Companies including Zynga, Slingo, Playtika, PlayStudios, MGM, High 5 Games, Gamesys, Big Fish Games, Aristocrat, and AbZorba Games among many others.

 In a further crossover between the entertainment and gambling industries, Dutch media company Endemol (best known for developing successful reality TV concepts Big Brother and Deal or No Deal) has invested more than USD $10 million dollars in social casino company Plumbee.
 Endemol intends to brand social casino apps with its successful transnational concepts.

 This market consolidation extends to the video game industry.
-In early 2014, Atari, a cultural icon in its own right and a pioneering company in the video game industry that has, however, been struggling financially in recent years, announced the launch of Atari Casino in association with virtual games company FlowPlay.
+In early 2014, Atari, a cultural icon in its own right and a pioneering company in the video game industry.
+However, has been struggling financially in recent years.
+They announced the launch of Atari Casino in association with virtual games company FlowPlay.
 Atari Casino is a series of social casino games such as poker and blackjack themed after classic video games such as Asteroids, Centipede and Missile Command.
 The games will be available on Facebook and mobile platforms.
 Atari CEO, Fred Chesnais, explained the move as follows: “Entering social casino gaming is a logical next step for us given its appeal across multiple generations and its natural fit with the casual audience.”
 Atari has also announced plans to move into the real-money gambling market.